PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Configuring Retry Behavior
 **************************
-The dictionary property :attr:`pagerduty.PDSession.retry` allows customization of HTTP retry limits on a per-HTTP-status basis.
+The dictionary property :attr:`pagerduty.ApiClient.retry` allows customization of HTTP retry limits on a per-HTTP-status basis.
 This includes the ability to override the above defaults for 401 and 429, although that is not recommended.